 While many schools may tell you to arrive at the start of the school day, a good rule of thumb is to show up at least 15 minutes before class starts.
 First, you’ll want to head to the office and let them know you are there.
 Doing so will not only make you appear responsible, but it will give you a chance to find your classroom and become acquainted with it before students come in.

 This tip may seem obvious, but you’d be surprised how much this can impact your school day.
 As with showing up early, dressing appropriately and professionally tells the school administration that you care.
 It gives off the impression that you value your work and take it seriously.
 In addition, it provides a good example to students and communicates your authority.

 You didn’t think you’d have to plan a lesson, did you?
 Luckily, most teachers leave a lesson plan for you.
 This document outlines the day and what the students should be working on.
 When given a lesson plan, it is important to follow it as closely as possible.
 Teachers write lesson plans because they have a timeline for what they teach.
 Sticking to the lesson and writing down what got done is always greatly appreciated.

 Have a Back-Up Plan

-While it is true that most days you will receive a lesson plan, sometimes you may not.
+While it is true that most days you will receive a lesson plan, sometimes a teacher didn’t have time to prepare one.
 In this situation you want to make sure that the students have something to do.
 You could have a few educational games in your back pocket or a list of writing assignments.
+Education World has a great list of resources including printable worksheets and activities.
 The most important thing is to keep your students engaged.
 The more down time you have, the more likely they are to misbehave.

 Own the Classroom